-For equity and accessibility, Brown instructors are asked to prioritize asynchronous instruction for Spring 2020.
+For equity and accessibility, Brown instructors were asked to prioritize asynchronous instruction in Spring 2020.
 The hallmark of asynchronous learning activities is that students do not participate at the same time.
 This resource provides strategies for asynchronous course design and examples of concrete activities and assignments.

-This Digital Learning and Design resource suggests ways to use digital tools like Google, Panopto, Zoom, and Canvas to maintain key teaching and learning functions.
+These Digital Learning and Design resources suggest ways to use digital tools like Google, Panopto, Zoom, and Canvas to maintain key teaching and learning functions.

 Asynchronous Strategies for Teaching Through Disruption